labsyspharm/ashlar/README.md

                         and channel numbers; default is
                         cycle_{cycle}_channel_{channel}.tif
-  --pyramid             write output as a single pyramidal TIFF --ffp [FILE [FILE ...]]
+  --pyramid             write output as a single pyramidal TIFF --tile-size PIXELS    set tile width and height to PIXELS (pyramid output
+                        only); default is 1024
+  --ffp [FILE [FILE ...]]
                         read flat field profile image from FILES; if specified must be one common file for all cycles or one file for